James-S-Santangelo/paper-rcourse/paper.md

 -->

-In traditional undergraduate biology education, students learn coding skills and biology concepts separately.
+In traditional undergraduate biology education, students learn coding skills and concepts in biology separately.
 This course, designed for third and fourth-year undergraduate students, fosters R coding skills in the context of learning statistics and ecology.
 Notably, the materials cover statistical concepts that are broadly useful in biology: linear regression, mixed effects models, randomization tests, principal component analyses, ANOVA and MANOVA, model selection, and numerically solving differential equations.
-We delivered these materials as a four month course, but these concepts are presented in stand-alone lectures designed by an interdisciplinary teaching team that could easily be mixed and matched to suit any desired course outcomes.
+We delivered these materials as a four-month course, but these concepts are presented in stand-alone lectures designed by an interdisciplinary teaching team that could easily be mixed and matched to suit any desired course outcomes.
 The course is completely
-interactive: all lectures are designed to be delivered in a participatory live-coding format so that students learn experientally in real-time.
+interactive: all lectures are designed to be delivered in a participatory live-coding format so that students learn experientially in real-time.
 The course materials also include assignments matched to lecture materials that sharpen students' understanding and allow them to critically apply their skills to new problems.
 Reproducible research skills are emphasized throughout, and the course